ikepgh/AmiTwitter/README.txt

 -----------

 Just place the 'AmiTwitter' directory wherever you'd like on your hard drive.
-Place the enclosed libiconv.ixlibary in your system 'Libs' directory, if you don't already have this library.
+Place the enclosed libiconv.ixlibary in your system 'Libs' directory and the HTMLtext.mcc and HTMLtext.mcp files in your 'MUI/libs' directory, if you don't already have this library.

 REQUIREMENTS
 -----------